 Contemplative, evocative and mysterious, Gonzales' work uses a rigorous formal structure to mine the processes of painting and perception.
-His process begins with digital images culled from random searches on the Internet.
+His process begins with digital images culled from random searches on the internet.
 In addition to this, he uses source photographs of places and people taken himself.
-Wayne often revisits the images he has taken and zooms in and out of the whole composition like a camera lens, cropping, moving and playing around so that the final work has a whole different meaning.
+Gonzales often revisits the images he has taken and zooms in and out of the whole composition like a camera lens, cropping, moving and playing around so that the final work has a whole different meaning.

 Dates and locations of the actual images are unimportant, but content and search phrases provide catalysts for further investigation.
 The artist edits the image into a form that can be executed in a restricted palette of one or two colours.
 The image may be visible from a distance, but upon closer inspection becomes lost in the very brushwork that defines its form: an experiential reality analogous to the difference between watching a crowd from a distance and being a participant in the action.